-A scanner is particularly useful when you want to use the same $YR\RULES$ with multiple workers (it could be a separate thread, a coroutine, etc) and each worker needs to set different set of values for external variables.
-In that case you can't use $yr\rules\define\XXXX\variable$ for setting the values of your external variables, as every worker using the $YR\RULES$ will be affected by such changes.
-However each worker can have its own scanner, where the scanners share the same $YR\RULES$ , and use $yr\scanner\define\XXXX\variable$ for setting external variable for setting external variables.
+A scanner is particularly useful when you want to use the same YR\RULES with multiple workers (it could be a separate thread, a coroutine, etc) and each worker needs to set different set of values for external variables.
+In that case you can't use yr\rules\define\XXXX\variable for setting the values of your external variables, as every worker using the YR\RULES will be affected by such changes.
+However each worker can have its own scanner, where the scanners share the same YR\RULES, and use yr\scanner\define\XXXX\variable for setting external variables without affecting the rest of the workers.